 - The better network of cardholders and increased use of cards means higher popularity and image of the bank

-- Savings of expense on cash holdings, i.e. stationery, printing, and manpower to handle clearing transactions while considerably is reduced.
+- Savings of expense on cash holdings, i.e., stationery, printing, and workforce to handle clearing transactions while considerably is reduced.

 - He can purchase goods and services at a large number of outlets without cash or cheque.
 The card is useful in an emergency and can save embarrassment.

 - The risk factor for carrying and storing cash is avoided.
-It is convenient for him to carry a credit card and he has trouble-free travel and may purchase without carrying cash or cheque.
+It is convenient for him to take a credit card, and he has trouble-free travel and may purchase without sending cash or cheque.

 - Months purchases can be settled with a single remittance, thus, tending to reduce bank and handling charges.

-- The cardholder has the period of free credit usually between 30-50 days of purchase.
+- The cardholder has a period of free credit, usually between 30-50 days of purchase.

 - Cash can usually be obtained with the card, either on card account or by using it as identification when encasings a cheque at the bank.

-- The credit card saves trouble and paperwork to the traveling businessman.
+- The credit card saves trouble and paperwork for the traveling businessman.

 - This will carry prestigious weight to the outlets.

-- Increases in a sale because of the increased purchasing power of the cardholder due to unbilled credit available to the cardholder.
+- Increases in a sale because of the increased purchasing power of the cardholder due to unbilled credit available to the holder.

 - The retailers gain from impulse buying and trading up to the tendency to buy a bigger or better article.

-- Credit card ensures timely and certainly of payments.
+- A credit card ensures timely and indeed of payments.